MikeDigitize/JSFundamentals/README.md

 ```

-Classes can be extended to create sub classes.
+Classes can be extended to create sub classes explicitly through the use of the new <code>extends</code> keyword.
+In a sub class the <code>super</code> keyword is used to access the parent class's constructor.

 ```javascript
 class Foo {